WiiLink24/wiilink24-debug/README.md

 among other debug logging given along the way.
 In a sense, it's a hope to have Dolphin's HLE patching in hardware.
 We'll see if it can ever get there.

 As it stands, this tool is far from done.
-In current state it fails to even load the application, let alone patch in runtime.
+In current state it does not attempt to patch the runtime.
+Additionally, only the launched IOS is usable (typically 58).

 ## Contributing
 Please ensure you have run `clang-format` on touched files where possible.